Texas Single Member LLC Filing Requirements

 3. Texas LLC Filing Requirements

 Texas single member LLC filing requirements include paying a franchise tax and possibly state employment taxes.
 Single member LLCs in Texas are not required to file an annual report.

 Like many states, Texas allows for the formation of single member LLCs, and in fact, these entities are extremely common in this state.
 The IRS considers a single member LLC to be a disregarded entity.
 Essentially, this means that single member LLCs are taxed in the same way as sole proprietorships.
 Members of the single member LLC will report the losses and profits of the company on the Schedule C form of their personal tax return.
 Some single member LLCs choose to be taxed as an S Corporation or a C Corporation instead of accepting disregarded entity status.

 Both single member LLCs and multi-member LLCs provide the exact same liability.
 Whichever type of LLC you decide to form, owners of the company will not be held personally liable for the debts or obligations of the company.
-If an LLC is sued and loses the lawsuit, the personal property of the LLC members are not at risk.
+If an LLC is sued and loses the lawsuit, the personal property of the LLC members is not at risk.